-(a)Name, address, e-mail address, and telephone number of each student who is enrolled in an educational program in that institution.

-(b)For each student granted a certificate by that institution, permanent records of all of the following:

-(1) The certificate granted and the date on which that certificate was granted.

-(2) The courses and units on which the certificate was based.

-(3) The grades earned by the student in each of those courses.

-(4) Financial Aid records
+- a) Name, address, e-mail address, and telephone number of each student who is enrolled in an educational program in that institution. - b) For each student granted a certificate by that institution, permanent records of all of the following: - a.
+The certificate granted and the date on which that certificate was granted. - b.
+The courses and units on which the certificate was based. - c.
+The grades earned by the student in each of those courses. - d.
+Financial Aid records

 After five years, records are destroyed except for Student ledger, enrollment agreement, transcripts, and/or proof of training.
+NACOB and ABCOT will not locate your records until the appropriate fees have been paid in full.